iturdikulov/notes/dwm.md

 ---
-title: dwm (dynamic window manager)
 date: 2022-12-29
+draft: true
+sr-due: 2024-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2024-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# dwm (dynamic window manager)

 > dwm is a dynamic window manager for X. It manages windows in tiled, monocle
 > and floating layouts.
 All of the layouts can be applied dynamically,